Qubes-Community/Contents/docs/common-tasks/opening-urls-in-vms.md

 An alternative is to use Raffaele Florio's [qubes-url-redirector](https://github.com/raffaeleflorio/qubes-url-redirector) add-on, which provides a lot of flexibility when opening links without the hassle of having to write custom shell wrappers to `qvm-open-in-vm`.
 For instance links can be opened with a context menu and the add-on's default behavior can be configured, even with whitelist regexes.

+Notes:
-Note: the qubes-url-redirector add-on will likely be included officialy in the next Qubes release (see [this](https://github.com/QubesOS/qubes-issues/issues/3152) issue).
-The addon may also support Thunderbird in the future.
+- the qubes-url-redirector add-on will likely be included officialy in Qubes (see [this](https://github.com/QubesOS/qubes-issues/issues/3152) issue).
+- the add-on can actually be used with applications other than firefox/chrome/chromium, the only requirement is that URLs open in a browser in `srcVM`.
+It works like so:
+   - the application in `srcVM` opens an URL in the default browser in `srcVM` (eg. firefox)
+   - firefox starts on `srcVM`, the add-on processes the URL and according to its configuration "sends" the URL to the destination VM with `qubes.OpenURL`
+   - the URL opens in the destination VM's browser

 #### Thunderbird ####